MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Beautiful pixel-art architecture to destroy.
 ![castle](castle.png)

+The creativity and imagination here were something I wanted to facilitate in sandspiel.

 ## Building Sandspiel 1/3

 Sandspiel was (at least) my third go at building an interactive falling sand simulation.

 ![dust](dust2.png)

 [My early attempt](https://maxbittker.github.io/dust/) was pure javascript in 2015.
 It was slow, used canvas APIs, and had a dissorganized mess of dynamic typing, switch statements, and global variables which made implementing and debugging each successive element's logic increasingly difficult, to the point that it even resulted in interesting bugs that I kept in the game, such as the "gitch" element.
-I was really proud of this game and had a great time building it, but it followed the familar arc of a system collapsing under its own weight as improving or refactoring became more difficult and motivation to overcome these problems slipped away.
+I was really proud of this game and had a great time building it, but it followed the familar arc of a system collapsing under its own weight as improving or refactoring became more difficult and motivation waned.

 ![lua](lua.png)

-The [second approach](https://github.com/MaxBittker/sand-toy) was in lua, and it evolved directly into my work on Sandspiel.
+The [second approach](https://github.com/MaxBittker/sand-toy) was in lua, and it evolved into my work on Sandspiel.
 A few things are briefly worth saying on this experience.
 First I want to say that luajit is super fast, and [LÖVE](https://love2d.org/) is an excellent tool for building games.
-Shaders, input handling -- pretty much everything clicked together and made life easy so I could get the game running quickly with minimal yak shaving and boilerplate.
+Shaders, input handling, update and render loops -- pretty much everything clicked together and made life easy so I could get the game running quickly with minimal yak shaving and boilerplate.
-Coming from the browser, a tool which I have personally sunk _hundreds_ of hours into learning APIs, edge cases, and optimizitions, it was a shock to see how simple an effective a dedicated helpful programming environment for building games could be.
+Coming from the browser, a tool which I have personally sunk _hundreds_ of hours into learning APIs, edge cases, and optimizitions, it was a shock to see how simple and effective an intentional programming environment for building games could be.

 Another important aspect of this attempt was that I was coming into it with several years of experience beyond what I had when building the pure javascript game.
-I also had a new goal - not only did I want the game to be fun to play, but I also wanted elements to be fun to _write_.
+I also had an important new goal - not only did I want the game to be fun to play, but I also wanted elements to be fun to _write_.

-This was inspired by the idea to build a sand game with a safe "sandboxed API" that would allow people to not only share their compositions, like in the old games I loved, but also to code their own new elements against a simple API and share those!
+I was focusing on the ergonomics of defining elements with code because I was imagining a sand game with a sandboxed programming interface that would allow people to not only share their compositions, like in the old games I loved, but also to code their own new elements and share those!

-The first step of this process was still building a set of elements on my own, but I was thinking carefully about the needs of the element author and designing the engine to move as much complexity away from the responsibility of the individual elements in order to make the definition of a new element as simple and self-contained as possible.
+The first step of this process was still building a set of elements on my own, but I was thinking carefully about the needs of the element authors and designing the engine to move as much complexity away from being the responsibility of the individual elements.
+Everywhere that I could while designing the system, I tried to make the definition of a new element as simple and self-contained as possible, even when it meant just moving that complexity to into the "engine".

 ```lua
 function updateGas(p, getNeighbor, setNeighbor)